-- 1. Click IP Service, DHCPv6, Snooping. - 2.
+- 1. Click Security, DHCP Snooping6. - 2.
 Select Configure Interface from the Step list. - 3.
 Set any interfaces within the local network or firewall to trusted. - 4.
 Set the maximum number of entries which can stored for an interface. - 5.
 Click Apply

-Figure 237: Configuring the Trust Sate for DHCPv6 Snooping
+Figure 235: Configuring the Trust Sate for DHCPv6 Snooping

-Displaying DHCPv6 Snooping Binding Information
+Snooping Binding Information

-Use the IP Service > DHCPv6 > Snooping (Show Information - Binding) page to display entries in the binding table.
+Displaying DHCPv6 Use the Security > DHCP Snooping6 (Show Information - Binding) page to display entries in the binding table.

-- ◆ Link-layer Address IPv6 link-layer address associated with the entry. - ◆ IPv6 Address/IPv6 Prefix IPv6 address/prefix corresponding to the client. - ◆ Lifetime The time (number of seconds) for which this IPv6 address is leased to the client. - ◆ VLAN VLAN to which this entry is bound. - Interface Port or trunk to which this entry is bound. - ◆ Type Entry types include: - NA Non-temporary address. - TA Temporary address. - ◆ Clear Removes all dynamically learned snooping entries from RAM.
+- ◆ Link-layer Address IPv6 link-layer address associated with the entry. - IPv6 Address IPv6 address corresponding to the client. - ◆ Lifetime The time (number of seconds) for which this IPv6 address is leased to the client. - ◆ VLAN VLAN to which this entry is bound. - Interface Port or trunk to which this entry is bound. - ◆ Type Entry types include: - NA Non-temporary address. - TA Temporary address. - ◆ Clear Removes all dynamically learned snooping entries from RAM.